jeremiepoiroux/markdown-cv/index.md

 ## Currently

 I’m a freelance designer and a junior-researcher in digital sociology.
-I’m working on research projects about algorithms & information bubbles.
-I'm also the co-founder of [Designers Éthiques](https://designersethiques.org) and [Kaïa](https://kaia-lescarnets.fr).
+I’m working on a [research projects - Algodiv -](http://algodiv.huma-num.fr/) about recommender systems.
+I'm also the co-president of [Designers Éthiques](https://designersethiques.org) and [Kaïa](https://kaia-lescarnets.fr).

 ### Specialized in